-The Student Handbook is a document that outlines all policies, procedures, and expectations that students, both resident and commuter, on-ground or online, must adhere to.
+The Student Handbook is a document that outlines all policies, procedures, and expectations that students, both resident and commuter, on-campus or online, must adhere to.
 This is very important to review before arriving to campus so that students are aware of how to be a positive member of the community.

 Resident Assistants are students who are resources for other students in the Residence Halls.
 Resident Assistants are trained student leaders responsible for overseeing a floor or part of a floor in the residence halls on campus.
 They can assist with questions and be a resource if case any issues arise.
-They are also responsible for enforcing college policies and rules.
+They are also responsible for enforcing university policies and rules.

 A Residence Director is a professional, university employee responsible for the management and daily operations of campus residence halls.
 Resident Directors are either pursuing or have completed their undergraduate and graduate degree(s), who oversee the Resident Assistants and are responsible for managing the overall wellbeing of the Residence Hall.
 Residence Directors live in the hall that they oversee.

 Unlike Study Abroad, Service Trips are short term week-long travel opportunities with the purpose of building community, allowing students to volunteer and serve, and to live the values of the Sisters of St. Joseph.
 We change locations every year, this year we will serve in Los Angeles/U.S. Mexico Border, New Orleans, Kenya, and Puerto Rico.

 Alternative financing consists of options to help families pay costs not covered by financial aid.
 These include Parent PLUS Loans for parent borrowers of dependent undergraduate students, Private Loans borrowed via outside lenders, and Payment Plans.